gnosis/pm-trading-db/README.md

 ![Periodic task management](https://github.com/gnosis/gnosisdb/blob/master/img/django_celery.png)

-A test script was created on gnosis-contracts.
+A test script was created on gnosis.js.
 This emulates the creation of oracles, events and markets.
 Run it with:

 `npm run test-gnosisdb`